HigherOrderCO/Bend/GUIDE.md

 Datatypes are very general.
 From matrices, to JSON, to quadtrees, every type of data can be represented as a datatype (I mean, that's the name!).
 In fact, lists - which, on Python, are actually stored as arrays - are represented using datatypes on Bend.
-Specifically, the following type:
+Specifically, the type:

 ```python
 type List: